NC Wildlife Commission urges people to be 'BearWise' as bear sightings increase

 In addition to removing food attractants, residents can:

-- Install electric fencing, which will protect bee hives, dumpsters, gardens, compost piles and other potential food sources.
-Find out how to install them at: bearwise.org/bear-safety-tips/keep-bears-out.
+Install electric fencing, which will protect bee hives, dumpsters, gardens, compost piles and other potential food sources.
+Find out how to install them at:

 - Consider using a bear-resistant trash container or altering your current container to become bear-resistant if allowed by your sanitation provider.